 I’d dreamed of writing a novel of women’s fiction, a story told with heart, with charm and poignancy.
 One with elements women love.
 Love both romantic and familial, between lifelong friends.
-With passages that make us say Awww with misty-eyed satisfaction, or wriggle with pleasure.
+With passages that make us say Awww with misty-eyed satisfaction.
 Passages we are compelled to read twice, three times.
 We want richly evocative and detailed settings: beautiful interiors and descriptions of the natural world.
 Of luscious meals and fine wines, fashion.
 We want to be transported to exotic places apart from our experiences.

 I would embark on a writing career from home.
-I knew I wanted my debut novel to be a love story.
-A snob of the bodice-ripper subgenre, I wanted more for my tale.
+My debut novel to be a love story.
+But a snob of the bodice-ripper subgenre, I wanted more for my tale.
 It had to have a tightly woven plot, full of tension and surprise, and fully developed relationships beyond the essential “boy meets girl” at the epicenter.
-I also wanted to write a two generational story, one that embraced all of the joy and sorrow that being a daughter, a son, a mother, a father brings.
+I also wanted to write a two-generational story, one that embraced all of the joy and sorrow that being a daughter, a son, a mother, a father brings.

 The idea began with a documentary about my favorite band, The Eagles.
 (R.I.P.
 Glenn Frey, 1948-2016.)
 The first time I watched The History of The Eagles on Showtime, I was riveted by concert footage from 1977, from the Hotel California tour in DC.
 A girl in the front row with Farrah Fawcett waves and wide-legged jeans was perched on her boyfriend’s shoulders, her face particularly luminous and arresting.
 She could have been me in the late seventies.
 I thought: Who is this woman today?
 What if she (now my age) is watching and unexpectedly sees herself immortalized on film at twenty-one?
 I began to daydream about her and what her story might have been.
 And ROBIN HAMILTON came to life.
 I wrote IN ROBIN’S NEST over the course of eight months.